HyDE-Project/terminals-hyde/README.md

 ### Difference Between Wall-Ways and Wall-Dcol

-- **Wall-Ways**: This file is always used regardless of the theme mode or wallbash mode.
+- **Wall-Ways**: This directory is always used regardless of the theme mode or wallbash mode.
-- **Wall-Dcol**: This file attempts to find the theme template (if in theme mode) and falls back to using the dominant color of the wallpapers if no template is available.
+- **Wall-Dcol**: This directory attempts to find the theme template (if changing themes,in theme mode and reload_flag is on) and falls back to using the dominant color of the wallpapers if no template is available or in wallbash mode.

 ## TODO
 - Dedicated installation